VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/input-key-value-type.md

 # InputKeyValueType ==~object~==

-The `InputKeyValueType` type represents key-value pairs used for passing additional parameters or data in various input objects.
+This type represents key-value pairs used for passing additional parameters or data in various input objects.

 ## Fields